-Changing our mind can be a form of self-care in that it leaves us open to exploring new possibilities.
+Changing our mind can be a form of self-care, in that it leaves us open to exploring new possibilities.

-We are multi-purposed beings, and our life’s purpose doesn’t have to be limited to just one thing.
+After all, we’re multi-dimensional beings, and our life’s purpose doesn’t have to be limited to just one thing.
 All of us possess a multitude of unique skills and gifts, and we can choose any number of them to share with the world.

 Is it time to change your mind about something?